All Episodes

 He's like sort of a never Trumper, but he's like anti-crime.

-Yeah, I don't know his deal either.
+Yeah, I don't know his deal either, but I don't agree with most of his shit.

 It's like lose lose shit all the time.

-So it's like you must mean it.
+So it's like he must mean it.

 He's like, I don't care.